Kaltzisp/thyme/README.md

 * !seek does not work.

 ### Current tasks:
+* Add common.js function to get target user from a message.
 * Add an informative !help function.
 * Complete Spotify integration into code.